 How to Keep Water Out of Your Garage

 San Antonio may be known for its dry, hot weather, but come summer, thunderstorms don’t wait to strike.
 Unfortunately, the rainy weather can lead to some unwanted consequences, such as dealing with water inside your garage.
-Here’s how to keep your garage dry and your belongings in good condition.
+Here’s how to keep water out of your garage and away from your belongings.

 Determine the Location of the Leak

 It can be frustrating finding water in your garage after a downpour.
 Water typically enters garages from one of two places: the ground or the roof.
 So the first thing you want to do is to determine the location of the leak.
+Check for leaking corners near your garage door and other parts.
 Once you know the leak’s location, you’ll be able to take the steps to fix it.

 Repair Your Weatherstripping